Advanced Cardiac Care Options, Close to Home

 - An option for patients who are inoperable or a moderate to high-risk for open chest surgery

 - Reduced risk for the very ill or elderly

 - Faster recovery and return to normal activity

 After the TAVR procedure, patients usually feel minimal to no pain, improved breathing, an overall sense of well-being – and are soon able to exercise and resume a healthier lifestyle.
 Most patients experience a much more rapid recovery than they would from a traditional, open-heart valve replacement.

 If you have a patient with severe aortic stenosis that is not a good candidate for open-heart surgery, TAVR may be the right choice for them.
 Our team can help you to evaluate if your patient is a good candidate.
 After completing a thorough evaluation, which includes a health assessment, various heart tests and educating the patient about the procedure, we can determine if TAVR is the best choice for your patient.

-At EIRMC, each TAVR patient has an entire team of specialists devoted to their case to ensure the best possible outcome.
-A key component of that team is you.
+At EIRMC, each TAVR patient has specialists devoted to their care to ensure the best possible outcome.
 We want you to be as involved as you would like to be in your patient’s TAVR procedure.
 We invite you to participate in your patient’s initial assessment, be present during the team conference if desired, and we will provide detailed follow-up information and instructions after the surgery is completed.